Iridium satellite constellation: Launch campaign

-In June 2010, Iridium signed the largest commercial rocket-launch deal ever at that time, a US$492 million contract with SpaceX to launch 70 Iridium NEXT satellites on seven Falcon 9 rockets from 2015 to 2017 via SpaceX leased launch facility at Vandenberg Space Force Base.
+In June 2010, Iridium signed the largest commercial rocket-launch deal ever at that time, a US$492 million contract with SpaceX to launch 70 Iridium NEXT satellites on seven Falcon 9 rockets from 2015 to 2017 via a SpaceX leased launch facility at Vandenberg Space Force Base.
 The final two satellites were originally slated to be orbited by a single launch of an ISC Kosmotras Dnepr.
 Technical issues and consequential demands from Iridium's insurance delayed the launch of the first pair of Iridium NEXT satellites until April 2016.

 Iridium NEXT launch plans originally included launch of satellites on both Ukrainian Dnepr launch vehicles and SpaceX Falcon 9 launch vehicles, with the initial satellites launching on Dnepr in April 2016; however, in February 2016, Iridium announced a change.
 Due to an extended slowdown in obtaining the requisite launch licenses from Russian authorities, Iridium revamped the entire launch sequence for the 75-satellite constellation.
 It launched and successfully deployed 10 satellites with SpaceX on January 14, 2017, delayed due to weather from January 9, 2017, and the first of those new satellites took over the duties of an old satellite on March 11, 2017.

 At the time of the launch of the first batch, the second flight of ten satellites was planned to launch only three months later in April 2017.
 However, in a February 15 statement, Iridium said that SpaceX pushed back the launch of its second batch of Iridium NEXT satellites from mid-April to mid-June 2017.
 This second launch, which occurred on June 25, 2017, delivered another ten Iridium NEXT satellites to low Earth orbit (LEO) on a SpaceX Falcon 9 rocket.
 A third launch, which occurred on October 9, 2017, delivered another ten satellites to LEO, as planned.
 The Iridium NEXT IV mission launched with ten satellites on December 23, 2017.
 The fifth mission, Iridium NEXT V, launched with ten satellites on March 30, 2018.
 The sixth launch on May 22, 2018, sent another 5 satellites into LEO.
 The penultimate Iridium NEXT launch occurred on July 25, 2018, launching another 10 Iridium NEXT satellites.
 The final ten NEXT satellites launched on January 11, 2019.
 Of the six additional spare satellites five have been launched on 20 May 2023 while the last one, Iridium 101, is still on the ground.